I expect that the Minister will receive widespread congratulations for his initiative. I suspect so but it is not something he will always be getting.

 I welcome the decision to reverse the previous decision to remove history as a core subject from the junior certificate curriculum.

 We know that those who fail to learn from the mistakes of history are doomed to repeat them.
 Indeed, we are seeing that happen in many countries, not least in latest round of happenings relating to the protracted Brexit saga.
 Many reasons have been eloquently articulated in the House over the last hour or more as to why it is key that we learn from history, that we learn history and are aware of it.
 We know that multiple versions of events can be put forward and that history is often written by the victors.
 This is very relevant in this country in the context of the decade of centenaries.
 While it has been an excellent programme to date, we know that we have difficult times ahead.
 There are differing versions of history and historical events but I am sure we will manage that in the sense of having a much more rounded and fuller understanding of it.
 In the USA, issues with the confederacy, on one hand, and the slave trade, on the other, are coming to a head.
 Differing view points are being contested head on but there is an understanding to be gained from that.
-Those that understand history are better placed to understand the current world.
+Those who understand history are better placed to understand the current world.

 The importance of history has been well ventilated tonight.
 What has been less obvious in this debate is the importance of an analytical subject and the ability to digest a body of information.
 We can all access a phenomenal amount of information on our smart phones and online via Google and so on.
 In that context, it is very important that we learn how to process information, apply hypotheses, weigh up competing accounts and draw our own conclusions.
 That is what history at second and third level enables us to do.
-It is so important that all students have that basic grounding because that is a skill that will stand to them in many positions and walks of life and not just in the traditional arts and cultural disciplines.
+It is important that all students have that basic grounding because that is a skill that will stand to them in many positions and walks of life and not just in the traditional arts and cultural disciplines.

 I welcome the opportunity to make a brief contribution to this debate.
 I welcome the Minister's decision.
 Fianna Fáil has consistently campaigned for the downgrading of history to be reversed.
 My daughter will sit her leaving certificate examination this year and history is the subject into which she puts most time and effort.
 Her history teacher, Ms Barry in Presentation secondary school in Tralee, has been very vocal in requesting a reversal of this decision.
 She is, along with all of the other history teachers throughout the country, delighted with the Minister's decision.